-(1) We have presented pro forma basic and diluted net loss per unit for the years ended December 31, 2017 and 2016, which consists of our historical net loss attributable to Electrocore LLC, subsidiaries and affiliate, divided by the pro forma basic and diluted weighted average number of shares of common stock outstanding after giving effect to the conversion of all of our outstanding Common Units, Series A Preferred Units and Series B Preferred Units into shares of our common stock prior to the closing of this offering.
-Net loss used in calculating net loss per unit does not reflect (i) the estimated expenses of this offering or

-(ii) compensation and expenses for our board of directors and other costs related to operating as a public company.
-For more information on how we calculate basic and diluted pro forma weighted average number of units outstanding, see Note 9 to our audited consolidated financial statements included elsewhere in this prospectus.
+(1) We have presented pro forma basic and diluted net loss per unit for the year ended December 31, 2017, which consists of our historical net loss attributable to Electrocore LLC, subsidiaries and affiliate, divided by the pro forma basic and diluted weighted average number of shares of common stock outstanding after giving effect to the conversion of all of our outstanding Common Units, Series A Preferred Units and Series B Preferred Units into shares of our common stock prior to the closing of this offering.
+Net loss used in calculating net loss per unit does not reflect (i) the estimated expenses of this offering or (ii) compensation and expenses for our board of directors and other costs related to operating as a public company.
+For more information on how we calculate basic and diluted pro forma weighted average number of units outstanding, see Note 8 to our audited consolidated financial statements included elsewhere in this prospectus.
+The calculations described above do not give effect to the potential issuance of shares of common stock at the initial public offering price in satisfaction of \$3,629,092 in respect of an accrued but unpaid preference to holders of our Series A Preferred Units (which may be paid in cash or such shares, at our option).